How To Create A Post In WordPress – Pt. 1

-For blogs that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks field, and separating each web URL with a space.
+For sites that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks field (note: separate each web address with a space).

-Custom Fields provide a way to add custom information to your site and/or modify the way your posts are displayed …
+Custom Fields are an advanced feature of WordPress that lets you add custom information to your site and/or modify the way you display information on your posts.

 - Check all boxes to Allow Comments and Allow trackbacks and pingbacks on your posts.

 - If you uncheck Allow Comments, then no visitors will be able to post comments on that post.